2023 Filmmaker Crash Course & Info

 Your time and willingness to be imaginative and share that creativity with the community is unique.
 You didn’t have to spend money, rack your brain for an exciting idea, or create something that was purely for the fun of it, but you did, or will be soon, and that motivation makes you unique.
 This event is about community, and it is your work, no matter what you choose to do, that will help to inspire the Duwamish Valley to continue being a little different and be recognized as the vibrant community we are all a part of.

-This year is the reboot of Georgetown Super 8 Film Festival, which previously ran from 2006-2011.
+This is the second year of the reboot of Georgetown Super 8 Film Festival, which previously ran from 2006-2011.
 There are both similarities and differences from the past project.
 To help new and return filmmakers navigate these changes, this website has been created to guide you along the way.

 The most important thing to remember is not to let your filmmaking goals stress you out.
 Just plan ahead and pace yourself.
 With over 750 GS8 films made in the past, Georgetown and South Park have a lot of super 8 experts, so relax, have a beer/ coffee/ pizza slice/ vegan, veggie, or meat steak and ask the bartender, barista, or patron next to you how it is done.
 If they don’t know, and our resources don’t answer your questions, shoot me an email, and I will be happy to get you on your way.